The Lakers almost pulled off an unthinkable comeback on the road against the Sixers, but came up just short in overtime.

 This stream has:

-After a woefully unsuccessful season in Los Angeles, Russell Westbrook’s future will be one of the key storylines of the offseason for the Lakers.
+After a woefully unsuccessful tenure so far in Los Angeles, Russell Westbrook’s future will continue to be the subject of constant debates and rumors all year.

 Win-now moves have largely sapped the Lakers of draft capital right now, but when will the team have picks again in the future?